 Open days are a great way for your students to find out what to expect when they move on to Higher Education.
 We put together an extensive programme of talks, tours and activities for visitors so they can find out more about our courses and collect information about applying to university.
 They also have the chance to meet tutors and a current student to hear what it is really like to move on to university.

-Download our Autumn Open Day slide for digital screens
+Download our Summer Open Day slide for digital screens

 We host information drop-ins where students can get one-to-one advice on a range of topics including how to choose your university course, preparing your university application and writing personal statements.

 We can host an Manchester Met information stand at your Careers Convention or HE Fair taking place at your School or college.
 Students and parents can find out more about our courses, student life and applying to university.
 Students can order a copy of our prospectus and receive advice about entry requirements and student finance.

 If you are hosting a HE event and would like to invite us, email your invitation to firstname.lastname@example.org.

 Each year, Manchester Metropolitan University representatives travel the UK attending national UCAS conventions.
 You can bring your students along to meet us and find out more about our courses.

 See our Events calendar to see if we are coming to a venue near you!